-The preparation of the Town's Annual Financial Report could not have been accomplished without the effective and dedicated services of the entire staff of the Finance Department.
+The preparation of the Town's Annual Financial Report could not have been accomplished without the effective and dedicated services of the entire staff of the Finance Department in conjunction with the support of the Wilton Public Schools Finance Department.
 I offer my profound appreciation and thanks to the entire staff and all departments whose involvement was a key factor in this major accomplishment.

-I would also like to thank the Board of Selectmen, especially the First Selectwoman, for her independent oversight and for the full boards support and guidance through this process along with the Board of Finance for their continued interest and support in planning and executing the financial operations and of the Town.
+I would also like to thank the Board of Selectmen, especially the First Selectwoman and the Town Administrator, for there independent oversight and for the full boards support and guidance through this process along with the Board of Finance for their continued interest and support in planning and executing the financial operations and of the Town.

-A special acknowledgment for the assistance of the audit team from CliftonLarsonAllen LLP., for their professional approach to the audit, their information sharing and their provision of helpful recommendations to the Town of Wilton.
+A special acknowledgment for the assistance of the audit team from CliftonLarsonAllen, LLP., for their professional approach to the audit, their information sharing and their provision of helpful recommendations to the Town of Wilton.